An official sample essay for Integrated TOEFL essay with score 4

 Firstly, it might be hard for the voters who don't use the computer so often, or the users who is fear of the technology, even some of voters can not aford a computer.
 Touch screen may also be hard to use for people who is not familiar with computers.
 Secondly, computer is programmed by human beings, which means it can also have errors.
 Instead of human being's counting error, which only results one or two counting error in number, an errror in the program code could cause tramendous error in number.
 In case of the computer crash or disaster, it may lost all the voting information.
 We can not even to make a re-count.
 Lastly, our daily banking or other highly sensitive infomation system, is actually improved as time goes by.
 They were also problematic at the beginning.
 As we use them so often, we have more chances to find problems, and furturemore, to fix and improve them.
 However, for the voting system, we only use them every 2 years nationally and some other rare events.
 We just don't use it often enough to find a bug or test it thoroughly.

-- Your professor is teaching a class on business Write a post responding to the professor s question In your response you should express and support your personal opinion make a contribution to the discussion in your own words An effective response will con 10
+- Your professor is teaching a class on computer science Write a post responding to the professor s question In your response you should express and support your personal opinion make a contribution to the discussion in your own words An effective response 10

 Score explanation